GuillermoFrancoAbellan/GuillermoFrancoAbellan.github.io/research.md

 <p>
 </p>
 <p style="line-height:26px; margin-left: -220px; margin-right: 220px;">
-I have studied the cosmological signatures of various &Lambda;CDM extensions, which are directly targeted at explaining the S<sub style="font-size: 70%;">8</sub> tension (2-body decaying DM), the H<sub style="font-size: 70%;">0</sub> tension (early dark energy, early modified gravity), or both tensions simultaneously (interacting stepped dark radiation).
+I have studied the cosmological signatures of various &Lambda;CDM extensions, which are directly targeted at explaining the S<sub style="font-size: 70%;">8</sub> tension (<a href="https://arxiv.org/abs/2102.12498" style="color: #6600cc;">2-body decaying DM</a>), the H<sub style="font-size: 70%;">0</sub> tension (<a href="https://arxiv.org/abs/2009.10733" style="color: #6600cc;">early dark energy</a>, <a href="https://arxiv.org/abs/2308.12345" style="color: #6600cc;">early modified gravity</a>), or both tensions simultaneously (<a href="https://arxiv.org/abs/2306.12469" style="color: #6600cc;">interacting stepped dark radiation</a>).
 Using data from CMB, SNIa or galaxy clustering, my collaborators and I have derived state-of-the-art constraints on these scenarios, which can be applied to many different high-energy/particle physics models.
 To achieve this, I have extensively used and modified the Boltzmann solver <a href="https://github.com/lesgourg/class_public" style="color: #6600cc;"> CLASS</a> and the MCMC sampler <a href="https://github.com/brinckmann/montepython_public" style="color: #6600cc;"> MontePython</a>.
-When needed, I have also developed analytical approximations to speed up the evolution of linear perturbations (for instance, this enabled the first full analysis of the 2-body <a href="https://github.com/GuillermoFrancoAbellan/class_decays/tree/merging_with_master" style="color: #6600cc;"> decaying DM</a> model).
+When needed, I have also developed analytical approximations to speed up the evolution of linear perturbations (for instance, this enabled the first full analysis of the 2-body decaying DM model).
 </p>